-Also known as adhesive capsulitis, frozen shoulder commonly affects people between the ages of 40–65, especially those with a history of diabetes and thyroid problems.
-Those with the aptly named condition have progressive loss of range of motion in the affected shoulder, and pain associated with any shoulder motion.
+Also known as adhesive capsulitis, frozen shoulder commonly affects people from 40-65, especially those with a history of diabetes and thyroid problems.
+Those with frozen shoulder have progressive loss of range of motion in the affected shoulder and pain associated with any shoulder motion.
 The three stages of frozen shoulder are freezing (highlighted by pain), frozen (highlighted by stiffness), and thawing (highlighted by improvement).

 The cause of frozen shoulder is not fully known, but risk factors include:

 - Diabetes: Not only does the condition occur more frequently with those who have diabetes, but diabetic patients also experience more stiffness and a longer recovery period.

 - Other diseases: Frozen shoulder is also linked to those with thyroid conditions, Parkinson’s, and cardiac disease.